-Hopefully you are making fantastic strides in your year but if like me you have faltered a little, here are some questions to do some self-analysis on the last six months and have you powering through the next six and yes I will be taking my own advice and working through these questions myself!
+Hopefully, you are making fantastic strides in your year but if you have faltered a little, here are some questions to do some self-analysis on the last six months and have you powering through the next six and yes I will be taking my own advice and working through these questions myself!

 1. What task took a lot longer to complete than you expected?

 2. What is the main reason your task took longer than you expected?
 Were you procrastinating, not forward planning enough or did you completely misjudge how long the task would take?
 Read 12 Reasons You Are Not Moving Forward Fast Enough

 3. Was there something that disappointed you and didn’t turn out the way you wanted?
 If so, how did you deal with the disappointment?
 Did you work through and release it or is it still bottled up inside you?

 4. Did you beat yourself up emotionally for something that didn’t work out?
 If so, how did you or how can you pick yourself back up again?